 Peter G. Peterson

-Peterson’s distinguished and far-reaching career spans more than five decades, including contributions and accomplishments in public service, business, and philanthropy.
+Peter G. Peterson (1926–2018) had a distinguished and far-reaching career, which spanned more than five decades and included contributions and accomplishments in public service, business, and philanthropy.

-In 1985, he cofounded the Blackstone Group, and over the next two decades he helped to grow the firm into a global leader in alternative investments.
-In the 1970s and 1980s, Peterson served as chairman and chief executive officer of Lehman Brothers and Lehman Brothers, Kuhn, Loeb Inc. Before working in Washington, Peterson was chairman and chief executive officer of Bell & Howell, and an executive at McCann Erickson.
+In 1985, Peterson cofounded the Blackstone Group and, over the next two decades, helped grow the firm into a global leader in alternative investments.
+In the 1970s and 1980s, Peterson served as chairman and chief executive officer of Lehman Brothers and Lehman Brothers, Kuhn, Loeb Inc. Before working in Washington, DC, Peterson was chairman and chief executive officer of Bell & Howell, and an executive at McCann Erickson.

 Peter G. Peterson Editors of Foreign Affairs